1. How do I get a library card?

 (4) Rental agreement with the complete address plainly entered.

-Note: mail that is handwritten is not acceptable.
+Note: mail that is handwritten is not accepted.
 If you received a library card but were told you have to present proof of address, your card is stopped until that is presented.

 For anyone under the age of 18...
 Identification and proof of address of the parent or guardian signing the responsibility statement on the application are required.